isomerpages/moe-pasirriscrestsec/pages/Registration for 2026 Secondary 1 at PRCSS.md

 <p>1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Purchase of new
 Uniform and Textbooks</p>
 <blockquote>
-<p>(a)&nbsp; Click on the link below for 2026 booklists.</p>
+<p>(a)&nbsp; Click on the link below for 2026 booklists.
-<p><a href="https://www.prcss.moe.edu.sg/2026-prcs-booklist-and-uniform-purchase/" rel="noopener noreferrer nofollow" target="_blank">https://www.prcss.moe.edu.sg/2026-prcs-booklist-and-uniform-purchase/</a>
+<br><a href="https://www.prcss.moe.edu.sg/2026-prcs-booklist-and-uniform-purchase/" rel="noopener noreferrer nofollow" target="_blank">https://www.prcss.moe.edu.sg/2026-prcs-booklist-and-uniform-purchase/</a>
 <br>If your child is taking up the Offer for Subject(s) at More Demanding
 Level, refer to the booklist for the indicative level of the subject i.e.
-G3, G2, for the appropriate textbooks/workbooks to purchase.</p>
+G3, G2, for the appropriate textbooks/workbooks to purchase.
-<p>(b) To manage the crowd on-site and reduce wait-times, the school has
+<br>(b) To manage the crowd on-site and reduce wait-times, the school has
-made arrangements for parents/ students to opt either for self-collection (during pre-assigned slots based on the booklist); or paid delivery, when ordering textbooks and uniforms during the end of year sales period.&nbsp;</p>
+made arrangements for parents/ students to opt either for self-collection (during pre-assigned slots based on the booklist); or paid delivery, when ordering textbooks and uniforms during the end of year sales period.&nbsp;
-<p>(c)&nbsp; Walk-in purchase of textbooks is strictly by appointment only.
+<br>(c)&nbsp; Walk-in purchase of textbooks is strictly by appointment only.
-<br>You may book your walk-in purchase at <a href="https://www.pacificbookstores.com" rel="noopener noreferrer nofollow" target="_blank">https://www.pacificbookstores.com</a>.</p>
+<br>You may book your walk-in purchase at <a href="https://www.pacificbookstores.com" rel="noopener noreferrer nofollow" target="_blank">https://www.pacificbookstores.com</a>.
-<p>(d) Please contact the school bookshop and uniform vendor using the information
+<br>(d) Please contact the school bookshop and uniform vendor using the information
 in the table to indicate your preferred option and make the necessary arrangements.</p>
 <table style="minWidth: 50px">
 <colgroup>